 Zimbabwe started strongly and they exposed the Griquas’ indiscipline on the breakdowns to take a 9-0 lead through three penalties from the boot of Mandivenga.

 Zimbabwe were clearly in control and kept the pressure on after the break.
-Another slick backline move saw inside centre Munyaradzi Mashaya bursting through the Griquas defence for their second try which gave them a 23-3 lead when converted by Mandivenga.
+Another slick backline move saw inside centre Munyaradzi Mashaya bursting through the Griquas defence for their second try which gave them a 23-3 lead after a conversion by Mandivenga.

 The full-back had been the creative spark for Zimbabwe, and it was not long before he was able to cross the whitewash himself, converting his own effort to put Zimbabwe firmly in control with a 30-3 advantage.

 - Chamisa under fire over US$120K donation

 - Pension funds bet on Cabora Bassa oilfields

 Zimbabwe were struck a blow when loose forward Ivan Bawden was shown a yellow card, and Griquas used the numerical advantage to fight their way back into the match.